TravelPay Webpay Terms & Conditions

 - provide a reconciliation file for monies deposited in your Nominated Bank Account;

-- use reasonable efforts to assist Customers participating in the TravelPay Program in order to facilitate the efficient payment of Fees;
+- use reasonable efforts to assist Customers participating in the TravelPay Program in order to facilitate the payment of Fees;

 4.2 YOUR RESPONSIBILITIES